 Look after yourself

 Living with a long-term illness can lead to stress and anxiety.
 Research shows that one in three people diagnosed with a cancer such as non-hodgkins lymphoma five years previously, say they experience anxiety or depression.
+We run regular Mindfulness sessions for the WM community to help learn how to identify and manage anxiety and stress.
+Find our next session.

 Have questions?
 We’re here to help – call or email us for support and information